spawnmarvel/quickguides/amqp/Readme.md

 Latest News, https://www.openssl.org/

 * 14-Dec-2021OpenSSL 1.1.1m is now available, including bug fixes
-* For this you need OpenSSL 1.1.1 or lower (v 3 has an issue with -legacy and more, maybe fixed in the future)
+* For this you need OpenSSL 1.1.1 (light) or lower (v 3 has an issue with -legacy and more, maybe fixed in the future)
 * When installing openssl, next, next, next and select /bin dir befoore install, not windows system dir

 </p>